otabuzzman/chartacaeli-web/README.md

   ) ;
   ```

-- Create some entries and populate database:
+- Create some entries to populate database with H2 Console (optional):

   ```bash
   for s in none received accepted rejected started finished failed cleaned ; do sleep 1 ; \